Los Angeles, Illinois, Washington D.C. and Louisiana awarded $10 million in matching grants to launch program for transition-age foster youth

 “The YVLifeSet program will help ease the move to independent adulthood for our youth transitioning out of foster care and those at risk of aging out,” said Louisiana DCFS Secretary Marketa Garner Walters.
 “YVLifeSet has a powerful track record of working with youth in other states, and we’re excited to implement the program as part of Louisiana’s efforts to extend foster care through age 21.”

 Last spring, Youth Villages announced grants to New Yorkers for Children, on behalf of the New York City Administration for Children’s Services, and Allegheny County Department of Human Services in Pennsylvania for the program.
 In Pittsburgh, Pressley Ridge began helping its first young people through the program in January.
 In New York City, Children’s Aid Society launched in April and The New York Foundling will start YVLifeSet in the spring of 2019.
 Connecticut’s Department of Children and Familieswill begin implementing the program through private providers this spring following a competitive procurement process that will be initiated this month.
-YVLifeSet is also offered through public-private partnerships by the Accelerator YMCA in Seattle, Washington, and Turning Points for Children in Philadelphia, Pennsylvania.
+YVLifeSet is also offered through public-private partnerships by the Y Social Impact Center in Seattle, Washington, and Turning Points for Children in Philadelphia, Pennsylvania.

 The grants are part of Youth Villages’ initiative to help ensure all of the 20,000 young people who age out of foster care every year in the United States have access to effective services by 2028.
 To do this, the organization is expanding its direct services and partnering with high-performing public agencies and nonprofits across the country.